-On average students take £2,000 to £4,000 worth of possessions to university, including expensive laptops, mobile phones and gaming consoles.
+Students frequently take thousands of pounds worth of possessions to university, including expensive laptops, mobile phones and gaming consoles.
 While at university, students are more likely than the average Briton to be targeted by thieves, and suffer losses due to fires and other accidents.

 So, while home insurance might not be at the top of your university shopping list, it’s a sensible financial precaution for all students.
 But before you spring for a policy, check to see if your parents’ contents insurance will cover you while you’re away from home.

 - Why do students need home insurance?

 - What type of home insurance do students need?

 - Will you be covered by your parents’ policy?